If you were a passenger in a car accident in Florida, you have several options for financial recovery including:

 - Pursuing your own insurance policy’s PIP protection

 You should have your accident-related expenses paid.
-A lawyer in your area can help you understand your financial compensation options.
+A car accident attorney in your area can help you understand your financial compensation options.

 What You Need to Know About PIP Insurance Coverage